 - Provide those who are definitely a good fit and direct referrals an immediate link to schedule an appointment.

 This approach better serves those contacting you about their project, by quickly providing the next best step.
-For example, those who aren’t a good fit get referrals to tools, resources or other providers who would be a better fit and those who are a great fit, get fast-tracked and invited to book an consult immediately.
+For example, those who aren’t a good fit get referrals to tools, resources or other providers who would be a better fit and those who are a great fit, get fast-tracked and invited to book a consult immediately.

-This approach also saves a lot of time by managing leads for you.
+This approach also saves a lot of time by managing inbound leads for you.
 An inquiry form that segments leads means no more time wasted on leads that never convert to new business and more money in your pocket.